Last updated on August 8, 2025

 Syr Gwyn, Hero of Ashvale | Illustration by Lie Setiawan

 Magic is no stranger to knights.
-They’ve been around since Alpha and feature regularly in most sets.
-March of the Machine featured some strong support for the knight tribe, and we can absolutely expect Wilds of Eldraine to have some huge support for knights too.
+They’ve been around since Alpha and show up regularly in most sets.
+March of the Machine featured some strong support for the knight creature type, as did Wilds of Eldraine.

 I could honestly write an entire article looking at the different ways knights have been portrayed throughout Magic’s history (Varchild’s crusaders being morally complex even if they’re presented as villains, or the Askari and their depiction of North African knights) but that’s not what we’re here for.